bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 `eval("3+2")`

-Because of security issues, some web servers use the HTTP “Content-Security-Policy” header to disable `eval()` for an entire website.
+Because of security issues, some web servers use the HTTP “Content-Security-Policy " header to disable `eval()` for an entire website.

 ### First-Defined (??)